kuma35/thinking-forth-jp/sphinx/chapter5.rst

 ..

-I’d especially like to thank , who proposed many of the conventions described in this chapter, for his continuing efforts at unifying divergent views on good Forth style.
+I’d especially like to thank Kim Harris, who proposed many of the conventions described in this chapter, for his continuing efforts at unifying divergent views on good Forth style.

 Listing Organization
 ====================